-Temporary admission of goods under international clearance arrangements
+25 Temporary admission of goods under international clearance arrangements

-Application of t his P art ------------- ------ ------- -----

-Application of this Part 280.
-(1) This Part- (a) gives effect to- (i) the Convention on Temporary Admission; and (ii) any agreement between the Republic and another country regulating the temporary admission of goods from that other country into the Republic in accordance with agreed customs arrangements; and 5 (b) applies to goods- (i) described in the Convention or agreement and imported into the Republic; and 10 (ii) that may in terms of the Convention or agreement be cleared for temporary admission in the Republic on authority of CPD or ATA carnets which guarantee in accordance with the Convention or agreement the payment of any tax that may be or become payable on those goods.
-(2) Goods to be cleared for temporary admission under this Part must be cleared in accordance with section 265(a), read with section 281.
-15 Clearance and release of goods for temporary admission on authority of CPD and ATA carnets 20 281.
-(1) Goods to which this Part applies may be cleared and released for temporary admission on authority of a CPD or ATA carnet.
-(2) Goods may be cleared for temporary admission on authority of a CPD or ATA carnet only if the CPD or ATA carnet- (a) was issued by an issuing association; (b) is guaranteed by a guaranteeing association approved in terms of section 282; and (c) has been accepted by the customs authority.
-25 (3) A CPD or ATA carnet must be produced to the customs authority at the Customs Office serving the customs controlled area where the goods are to be released for temporary admission.
-30 Guaranteeing associations to be approved 282.
-(1) No CPD or ATA carnet may be accepted by the customs authority unless the guaranteeing association guaranteeing the carnet- (a) has submitted an application to the customs authority for its approval, in the form and format as may be prescribed by rule; and (b) has been approved by the customs authority for the purposes of this Part.
-(2) No guaranteeing association may be approved unless the association- (a) is located in the Paraphlic; and 35 (a) is located in the Republic; and (b) has given security for the payment of any tax that may become payable on any goods imported into the Republic cleared for temporary admission on authority of a CPD or ATA carnet guaranteed by that guaranteeing association.
-(3) The conditions subject to which an approval in terms of subsection (1) may be granted in terms of section 918 may include conditions requiring the association to assist the Commissioner in combating freed and contravention or abuse of this Port 40 the Commissioner in combating fraud and contravention or abuse of this Part.
-Formats of CPD and ATA carnets 45
+280. (1) This Part-

+- (a) gives effect to- - (i) the Convention on Temporary Admission; and - (ii) any agreement between the Republic and another country regulating the 30 temporary admission of goods from that other country into the Republic in accordance with agreed customs arrangements; and - (b) applies to goods- - (i) described in the Convention or agreement and imported into the Republic; and 35 - (ii) that may in terms of the Convention or agreement be cleared for temporary admission in the Republic on authority of CPD or ATA carnets which guarantee in accordance with the Convention or agreement the payment of any tax that may be or become payable on those goods.

-F
+(2) Goods to be cleared for temporary admission under this Part must be cleared in 40 accordance with section 265(a), read with section 281.

+Clearance and release of goods for temporary admission on authority of CPD and ATA carnets

+281. (1) Goods to which this Part applies may be cleared and released for temporary admission on authority of a CPD or ATA carnet.

+(2) Goods may be cleared for temporary admission on authority of a CPD or ATA carnet only if the CPD or ATA carnet-

+- (a) was issued by an issuing association; - (b) is guaranteed by a guaranteeing association approved in terms of section 282; and

+(c) has been accepted by the customs authority.

+(3) A CPD or ATA carnet must be produced to the customs authority at the Customs Office serving the customs controlled area where the goods are to be released for temporary admission.

+Guaranteeing associations to be approved

+282. (1) No CPD or ATA carnet may be accepted by the customs authority unless the guaranteeing association guaranteeing the carnet-

+- (a) has submitted an application to the customs authority for its approval, in the form and format as may be prescribed by rule; and - (b) has been approved by the customs authority for the purposes of this Part.
+10 - (2) No guaranteeing association may be approved unless the association- (a) is located in the Republic; and - (a) is located in the Republic, and (b) - (b) has given security for the payment of any tax that may become payable on any goods imported into the Republic cleared for temporary admission on authority of a CPD or ATA carnet guaranteed by that guaranteeing association.
+15

+(3) The conditions subject to which an approval in terms of subsection (1) may be granted in terms of section 918 may include conditions requiring the association to assist the Commissioner in combating fraud and contravention or abuse of this Part.

+Formats of CPD and ATA carnets

-283. CPD or ATA carnets must conform to the models set out in the Convention on Temporary Admission or relevant international agreement referred to in section 280(1)(a)(ii).
+283. CPD or ATA carnets must conform to the models set out in the Convention on 20 Temporary Admission or relevant international agreement referred to in section 280(1)(a)(ii).